Jmallone/jmallone/README.md

 ---

-Hi, I'm Michel Gomes, a computer science student, from Brazil.
+Hi, I'm Michel Gomes, a computer scientist, from Brazil.
 Beside's programming, I enjoy eating food and traveling.

 type in your terminal: